Fox091Thai/Terminet.irc/README.md

 Disclaimer
 - Please be aware that this projecr is mostly AI assisted. so security might be kinda questionable.
 - please do not turn this into tech drama or eles 😭

+building on hope and dream
+- Terminet.IRC : If it works, It's a Miracle.